bossworkshop/boss-ppsn-2024/index.md

 - Performance improvement techniques in surrogate-assisted evolutionary computation
 - Performance assessment of surrogate-assisted evolutionary algorithms

-## Call for papers

-We invite short papers of up to 8 pages (excluding references) presenting novel developments in one or more of these areas, or other areas relevant to surrogate-assisted evolutionary optimisation.
-We welcome position papers of up to 2 pages (including references) showcasing exciting exploratory and preliminary results.

-Proposals for short demonstrations or presentations (5-10 minutes) on the following topics are also welcome:

-- Surrogate-assisted optimisation in real world
-- Contemporary test problems in surrogate-assisted optimisation
-- Other relevant accepted PPSN papers or recent journal papers
-- For detailed information on the forthcoming workshop and the submission process, please see: Call for Papers

-<a href="./call.md">Find out more here</a>

 ### Contact

-If you have any enquiries or suggestions about BOSS, please email us: p.u.kent @ exeter.ac.uk
+If you have any enquiries or suggestions about BOSS, please email contact: p.u.kent @ exeter.ac.uk